FrancGarcia/cse15l-lab-reports/lab-report-5-week-10.md

 **Which is a Correct Implementation?:**

 According to this [commonmark demo](https://spec.commonmark.org/dingus/), the contents in file 494.md should be included in the list of links.
-Therefore, my implementation is incorrect as it wasn't included in the list of links, according to the image above displaying the difference in results.
-The provided implementation is correct as the contents were rendered as a link.
-This is specifically seen in:
+However, the proper contents of the link should be `(foo)`, according to [commonmark demo](https://spec.commonmark.org/dingus/).
+Therefore, both implementations are incorrect as seen below:

 ```
 876c878